-In addition to being able to index and delete individual documents, Elasticsearch also provides the ability to perform any of the above operations in batches using the bulk API.
+In addition to being able to index and delete individual documents, Elasticsearch also provides the ability to perform these operations in batches using the bulk API.
 This functionality is important in that it provides a very efficient mechanism to do multiple operations as fast as possible with as few network roundtrips as possible.